ShadowDev01/Paramx/README.md

 *  -f, --file-names      find file names
 *  -e, --extension       extension(s) of files to search, must be in space separated; default is js
 *  -w                    find urls
-*  -c, --count           count and sort
+*  -c, --count           count and sort descending
+*  --cn                  count and sort descending with numbers
 *  -A                    do all -a -i -s -f -p -w

 # save switches: